 Penguins - some of the world's most fascinating animals!

-Gun Von Krusenstierna has a great love for both animals and nature, but perhaps it is still especially the penguins that are closest to her heart.
-Her fascination with these charming creatures has taken her on most expeditions to the southern hemisphere's coldest waters in order to slowly but surely bend from species to species.
-Below you can read a text written by her, about some of her penguin adventures.
+Gun von Krusenstierna has a great love for both animals and nature, but perhaps, it is especially the penguins that are kept closest to her heart.
+Her fascination with these charming birds has brought her on several expeditions to the southern hemisphere, and below can you read a text about some of her penguin adventures, written by herself.

-That I first traveled to the Arctic and then Antarctica was a stroke of luck.
-Enough because I like polar bears, but then it is a matter of one, two or a few pieces and at a proper distance.
+That I first travelled to the Arctic and then Antarctica was a stroke of luck.
+I like polar bears, but then it is a matter of one, two or a few and at a proper distance.
 But when you come down to Antarctica, the conditions are completely different.
-In South Georgia in particular, there are huge numbers of penguins, and now we are not talking about ten or twenty, but among other things three colonies with over a quarter of a million penguins or more in each.
-Absolutely overwhelming, and with the long landings, it can feel like you are almost sitting on their lap and can just enjoy.
-Especially when it came to the woolly, cute, brown king penguin cubs, they just wanted to hug the whole pile.
+On South Georgia in particular, there are huge numbers of penguins, and now we are not talking about ten or twenty, but as many as three colonies with over a quarter of a million penguins in each of them.
+Absolutely overwhelming, and thanks to the long landings, it might feel like you are almost sitting in their lap and are able to just enjoy.
+Especially when watching to the woolly, cute, brown king penguin chicks, I just wanted to hug them all.

 We are told to keep a distance of five meters, but it is difficult!
-Nor do these rules of conduct seem to have been translated into penguin, for there are always some tough ones among these woolly tufts who whistle and wave their wing pads that come very close to you.
+Nor do these rules of conduct seem to have been translated into Penguini, for there are always some tough ones among these woolly tufts who whistle, wave their wing pads and come very close to you.
 At one point, one of the crew lay down on the ground and within five minutes he had five brown woolen tufts on his back - he later said that it had tickled him enormously and that he had to fight not to move.
 Back on the ship, we received strict orders from the expedition leader that he did not want to see a single passenger lying flat on the ground during the next landing!
-The last disembarkation in South Georgia we did in Gold Bay - the first Zodiac left at 04:10, I managed the second.
+We made the last disembarkation in South Georgia in Gold Bay - the first Zodiac left at 04:10, and I managed to catch the second.
 On a very narrow strip of beach we met lots of penguins, mainly king penguins.

-But the crowning achievement of my penguin adventures was probably when I got the opportunity to camp with the emperor penguins with their woolly, gray cubs in Gould Bay on the Antarctic mainland (8).
-There are 18 different species of penguins and I have ticked 13 or 14 of them (the Humboldt penguin is perhaps a bit cheating - I saw it at a zoo in Ålesund, Norway), of which three or four endemic species originate from my recent trip among the sub-Antarctic islands last year.
-This was a pick but I continue my quest to see more of these amazing animals!
+But the crowning achievement of my penguin adventures was probably when I got the opportunity to camp with the emperor penguins with their woolly, grey chicks in Gould Bay on the Antarctic continent.
+There are 18 different species of penguins and I have ticked 13 or 14 of them by now (the Humboldt penguin is perhaps a bit cheating - I saw it at a zoo in Ålesund, Norway), of which three or four endemic species originate from my recent trip among the sub-Antarctic islands last year.
+This was a pick but I will continue my quest to see more of these amazing animals!